- Yoga & Ayurveda Reisen

 Yoga classes in the morning and afternoon

-Twice a day for 1 1/2 to 2 hours there are Yoga Classes which are combinations of different yoga styles (Traditional Hatha Yoga, Asthanga Yoga, Yoga Flow, Yin, Shivanda Yoga).
-The classes are harmoniously structured and contain not only the Asana practice but also pranayama, mudras and mediation.
-The classes are suitable for all levels and a combination of physical bodywork, deep Inner work and mental relaxation.
+Twice a day for 1 1/2 to 2 hours there is yoga lessons that includes a combination of different yoga directions (Traditional Hatha Yoga, Asthanga Yoga, Yoga Flow, Shivanda Yoga).
+The hours are harmoniously structured and contain not only the Asana practice but also pranayama, mudras and mediation.
+The lessons are suitable for all levels and a combination of physical bodywork and mental relaxation.

 If you feel like it, you are welcome to join the Ashram family and share work with them voluntarily.
-Karma Yoga is a wonderful way of yoga, in which the activity is selfless and the mind becomes quite calm and free!
+Karma Yoga is a wonderful way of yoga, in which the activity becomes independent after some time and the mind becomes quite calm and free!

-During the Karma Yoga work here in the ashram you can get closer to the local people and immerse yourself in their culture!
+At the Karma Yoga work here in the ashram you can get closer to people and immerse yourself in their culture!

 Possible karma yoga activities include cooking, sweeping, gardening, repairing or cleaning.
 But also the contribution of personal talents, such as photography or teaching languages or arts is welcome here!